This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 As a rule of thumb, consider watering your potatoes every week when starting to grow and then every other day when forming tubers.
 If you have baking heat for long periods, you may be required to water daily.
 It will undoubtedly be the case if growing in containers.

 The finger method is an excellent way to test if watering is required.
-To test using this method, push your index finger into the soil up to its last knuckle.
+To test using this method, push your index finger into the soil until its last knuckle.
 If you can feel moisture, there is sufficient water; if not, it is time to water.

-It is far better to water deeply and less often than watering shallow daily.
+Watering deeply and less often is far better than watering shallowly daily.
 The deeper you water, the more water you conserve.
-It controls the loss of water to evaporation and wicking into nearby dry soils.
+It controls water loss to evaporation and wicking into nearby dry soils.

-I have a complete article on watering potatoes that covers this subject in more detail because irregular watering is one of the worst things you can do as it can cause disease in the plants, and this will attract pests too.
+I have a complete article on watering potatoes that covers this subject in more detail because irregular watering is one of the worst things you can do as it can cause disease in the plants, which will attract pests too.
 So check out how to water potatoes properly here.

 How Long do Potatoes Take to Grow in a Raised Bed